We offer a variety of training modules. If what you need is not on the list then please do contact us for a chat.

-This training helps staff who may be supporting someone who is participating in the full course or staff who are delivering elements of Sexual Health as part of their care programme.
+This training is an intense info packed 2 day covering lots of infomation to guide staff in the correct direction.
+It helps staff who may be supporting someone who is participating in the full course or staff who are delivering elements of Sexual Health as part of their care programme.

 - To recognise the need for Sex and Relationships support in Learning Disabilities.